kubermatic/docs/content/requirements/cloud_provider/_vsphere.en.md

         * System Management
     * Resource
       * Assign virtual machine to resource pool

+* Role k8s-network-attach
+  * Granted for each network that should be used
+  * Permissions
+    * Network -> Attach

 * Role `k8c-user-datastore-propagate`
   * Granted at __datastore / datastore cluster__ level, propagated